Incentives to Invite Others to Form Larger Coalitions: Diffusion Incentives in a Forest

-Let us first apply the classical Shapley value~\cite{winter2002shapley} in the above example.
-Let $\mathcal{R}(E)$ denote the set of all orders $R$ of players in the coalition $E$.
-For an order $R$ in $\mathcal{R}(\mathcal{N})$, we denote by $B^{R,i}$ the set of players preceding $i$ in the order $R$.
-For a given game $v$ and order $R$, the marginal contribution of player $i$ in $R$ is $C_i(v,R) = v(B^{R,i}\cup \{i\}) - v(B^{R,i})$.
+The first question is what if we directly apply Shapley value~\cite{shapley1953value,winter2002shapley}, the classical solution for cooperative games, to our setting.
+Let $\mathcal{R}(S)$ denote the set of all orders $R$ of players in the coalition $S$.
+For an order $R$ in $\mathcal{R}(N)$, we denote by $B^{R,i}$ the set of players preceding $i$ in the order $R$.
+For a given characteristic function $v$ and an order $R$, the marginal contribution of player $i$ in $R$ is $C_i(v,R) = v(B^{R,i}\cup \{i\}) - v(B^{R,i})$.
 Then the classical Shapley value of game $v$ for $i$ is the expectation of $i$'s marginal contribution: